MicrosoftDocs/customer-insights/ci-docs/export-azure-synapse-analytics.md

 1. In the **Connection for export** field, choose a connection from the Azure Synapse Analytics section.
 Contact an administrator if one is not available.

 1. Provide a recognizable **Display name** for your export and a **Database name**.
-The export will create a new [Azure Synapse lake database](/azure/synapse-analytics/database-designer/concepts-lake-database) in workspace defined in the connection.
+The export will create a new [Azure Synapse lake database](/azure/synapse-analytics/database-designer/concepts-lake-database) in the workspace defined in the connection.

 1. Select which entities you want to export to Azure Synapse Analytics.
    > [!NOTE]